 11.1 A grievance is any complaint that management has violated a specific provision of this Agreement, except that, in accordance with Article 10 above, discipline which requires a Notice of Intent may not be reviewed under this Grievance Procedure.

-11.2 A grievance may be brought to the attention of the District by an individual employee within the Unit or by the OCEA.
-The District may not bring a grievance through this procedure.
-Grievances brought by two (2) or more employees, and concerning the same incident, issue, or course of conduct, or multiple grievances brought by the same employee may, upon mutual agreement of the District and the OCEA, be consolidated for the purposes of this procedure.
+11.2 A grievance may be brought to the attention of OC San by an individual employee within the Unit or by the OCEA.
+OC San may not bring a grievance through this procedure.
+Grievances brought by two (2) or more employees, and concerning the same incident, issue, or course of conduct, or multiple grievances brought by the same employee may, upon mutual agreement of OC San and the OCEA, be consolidated for the purposes of this procedure.

 11.3 Employees are encouraged prior to bringing forward a formal grievance, to discuss the issue with the Director of Human Resources, or designee, in an effort to bring about an informal resolution.

 11.4 An employee may be self-represented or be represented by the OCEA at all steps of the Grievance Procedure, unless specifically agreed otherwise by the OCEA and the employee.
-The District shall provide a copy of all written grievance settlements to the OCEA.
+OC San shall provide a copy of all written grievance settlements to the OCEA.
 Any reference to days in this article implies business days.

 11.4.1 Step 1.
 An employee will submit his/her complaint in writing to his/her immediate supervisor or designee within ten (10) days of the occurrence of the event giving rise to the complaint, or within ten (10) days from the time that the employee became aware of such event.
 The supervisor, or designee, shall attempt to resolve the issues surrounding the complaint, and respond in writing to the employee within ten (10) days.

 11.4.2 Step 2.
-If the grievance is not settled at Step 1, it may be submitted in writing to the employee's Division Manager, or designee.
-This request for formal review must be presented on a form provided by the District within ten (10) days of the conclusion of Step 1.
-A copy of each written communication on a grievance will be filed with the Director of Human Resources, or designee.
+If the grievance is not settled at Step 1, it may be submitted in writing to the employee's Division Manager, or designee, with a copy provided to the Director of Human Resources or designee.
+This request for formal review must be presented on a form provided by OC San within ten (10) days of the conclusion of Step 1.
 The written grievance must:

 Identify the specific management act to be reviewed;